bout3fiddy/curve-docs-funding-proposal/README.md

 - Resources: https://resources.curve.fi/
 - Notebooks: A first rough version of these notebooks (yet to be hosted) can be found here (https://github.com/CurveDocs/curve-notebook)

-Workload will involve two fulltime maintainers.
-Proposers are actively seeking and have found potential second full-time contributor from the WenLlama community.
+Workload will involve two full-time maintainers.
+Proposers are actively seeking and have found a potential second full-time contributor from the WenLlama community.

 # Achievements